field note

 Web scraping as an MCP tool unlocks use cases that were previously impossible or required complex multi-step orchestration:

-- Lead generation: "Extract contact info from these 10 company websites"
+• Lead generation: "Extract contact routes from these 10 public company websites"

-The key insight: your AI agent can now access any public web page as if it were browsing the internet, without you writing custom scrapers for each site.
+The key insight: your AI agent can request structured data from supported public pages without custom scrapers, without you writing custom scrapers for each site.

 Building an MCP Server for Web Extraction